petermr/climate/SidcotSchool201909.md

 In 1968 I was teaching chemistry to non-scientists and first saw the Keeling Curve; it was one of the "WOW!" moments of my life.
 As you can see the CO2 levels vary consistently throughout the year in a very systematic manner.
-Because the data were carefully collected Keeling could average this seasonal variation in a separate graph and be confident it was a real effect.
+Because the data were carefully collected Keeling could average this seasonal variation (in a the separate box) and be confident it was a real effect.

 ## what does it mean?